God harden Pharaoh’s heart; but was it by predestination?

 Paul continues to explain the spiritual promise from Abraham through Isaac, then Jacob.
 Now here is the tricky part:

-Paul says that before the twins were born, or had done anything good or bad, God made His choice and picked Jacob (Rom 9:11-12).
+He says that before the twins were born, or had done anything good or bad, God made His choice and picked Jacob (Rom 9:11-12).
 Now he says specifically that God did this by choice.
 It wasn’t an arbitrary decision, nor was it a choice made beyond the understanding of man.

-The method God uses for predestination
+The method God uses to make His choice

-However, in the previous chapter Paul painstakingly explains the process of God’s choosing / predestinating people so that we could understand the principle that God employs for His choice.
+In the previous chapter Paul painstakingly explains the process of God’s choosing / predestinating people so that we could understand the principle that God employs for His choice.
 This is what he says:

 Nothing has the power to change the eternal purpose of God